Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

    |                     | Display Name                                   | Versal VMK180/VCK190 Evaluation Platform |
    | Project Summary     | Project Summary                                | Review the project summary               |

-4. Click **Finish**.
+5. Click **Finish**.
 The New Project wizard closes and the project you just created opens in the Vivado design tool.

->**NOTE:**  Check the version number while choosing a board.
-For ES1 silicon, the board version is 1.0 and for production silicon, the board version is 2.0.
+>***Note*:**  Check the version number while choosing a board.
+For ES1 silicon, the board version is 1.1 and for production silicon, the board version is 2.0.
 Select the version based on the silicon on the board.

 #### Creating an Embedded Processor Project